saschacollinet/neuefische-cheatsheets/how-to-setup-a-new-react-app.md

 5. Install styled components with "`npm install --save styled-components`"

+6. Add prettier with "`addprettier`"

-6. Add all files in your local repository with "`git add .`" to stage them for the initial commit
+7. Add all files in your local repository with "`git add .`" to stage them for the initial commit

-7. Use "`git commit -m "Initial Commit`" to commit the staged files
+8. Use "`git commit -m "Initial Commit`" to commit the staged files

-8. Create a new repository on GitHub: https://github.com/new
+9. Create a new repository on GitHub: https://github.com/new

-9. Give your repository a name (usually the same as your local repository)
+10. Give your repository a name (usually the same as your local repository)

-10. Set to public if you want others to be able to review it, otherwise set to privat
+11. Set to public if you want others to be able to review it, otherwise set to privat

-11. Initialize it without anything else
+12. Initialize it without anything else

-12. On the next page choose _…or push an existing repository from the command line_
+13. On the next page choose _…or push an existing repository from the command line_

-13. Go back to the terminal and use the following commands:
+14. Go back to the terminal and use the following commands:

     - `git remote add origin git@github.com:USERNAME/REPONAME.git`
     - `git branch -M main`